Reader Advisory Panel

 Location: Walnut Creek, California

 Born in Oakland, California, Hari Boukis attended UC Berkeley through the accelerated student program, graduating with a BA in 1989.
 Hari founded Advertising Magic, Inc. with his [now] wife, Rosalind in 1991 out of a spare bedroom in their home.
-Sixteen years later, Advertising Magic has 8 employees and is based out of Walnut Creek, California.
-Hari's business has been named "Top 100 Women-owned Businesses" in the San Francisco Bay Area nine years in a row.
+Eighteen years later, Advertising Magic has 8 employees and is based out of Walnut Creek, California.
+Hari's business has been named "Top 100 Women-owned Businesses" in the San Francisco Bay Area eleven years in a row.

 Steve Case